-- 1. Access the Scorecard design page of the Scorecard that you want to delete. - 3.
+- 1. Access the Scorecard design page of the Scorecard that you want to delete. - 2.
+In the upper-right corner of the page, select .
+The Delete Scorecard dialog box appears. - 3.
 Select OK.

 A confirmation message appears, indicating that the Scorecard has been deleted.
 The Scorecard no longer appears in the Scorecards section of the Metrics and Scorecards page.